Saadat Khan: Governor of Akbarabad

 Khan was promoted to a rank of 6,000 zat and 5,000 horses, and was appointed governor of Akbarabad province (present-day Agra), on 15 October 1720.
 He received the title Burhan-ul-Mulk, and appointed Nilkanth as his deputy.

 When he reached Akbarabad, Khan decided to put down a Jat rebellion and defeated the Jats of Mathura and Bharatpur.
 They fled to their mud forts on the Delhi-Mathura road.
 Khan besieged them, capturing four of the forts.
-Nilkanth's troops fought Mukkam Singh (a son of Jat leader Churaman) in September 1721, and Nilkanth was killed in the battle.
+Nilkanth's troops fought Muhkam Singh (a son of Jat leader Churaman) in September 1721, and Nilkanth was killed in the battle.

 In October, Khan decided to fight Churaman.
 Churaman's nephew, Badan Singh, defected to the Mughal side.
 However, Khan Dauran dismissed Khan as governor of Akbarabad.